comScore pixel

 Alpe Cermis-Cavalese resort conditions:

 Our Snow Report for Alpe Cermis-Cavalese brings daily updates on the snow conditions, snow depths, piste and offpiste conditions and the number of open ski lifts.
-The latest Alpe Cermis-Cavalese snow report shown below was updated on 31 Mar 2023.
-Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers, the Skiclub of Great Britain and Skiresort Service International GmbH.
+The latest Alpe Cermis-Cavalese snow report shown below was updated on 4 May 2026.
+Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers and Skiresort Service International GmbH.
 In addition to the current report on ski conditions, we also provide webcams (including a 4 week cam archive), current live observations from nearby weather stations and also historical snow data for Alpe Cermis-Cavalese.

 Last snowfall: